MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 1. In **Solution Explorer**, select AppBasicExampleGui and expand it.
 2. Open the file `BasicExample.cpp`.
 3. Set a breakpoint that will be hit when you click in the running application.
 The click event is handled in a method within a helper class.
 To quickly get there
-    a. select CommonRigidBodyBase that the struct BasicExample is derived from around line 30.
+    a. select `CommonRigidBodyBase` that the struct `BasicExample` is derived from around line 30.
-    b.  right-click and choose Go to Definition.
+    b.  right-click and choose **Go to Definition**.
 Now you are in the header CommonRigidBodyBase.h.
     c.
-In the browser view above, your source you should see that you are in the CommonRigidBodyBase.
+In the browser view above, your source you should see that you are in the `CommonRigidBodyBase`.
 To the right, you can select members to examine.
-Click the drop-down and select mouseButtonCallback to go to the definition of that function in the header.
+Click the drop-down and select `mouseButtonCallback` to go to the definition of that function in the header.

 ![Visual Studio member list toolbar](media/cmake-bullet3-member-list-toolbar.png)

 3. Place a breakpoint on the first line within this function.
 This will be hit when you click a mouse button within the window of the application when launched under the Visual Studio debugger.

 4. To launch the application, select the launch drop-down with the play icon that says "Select Startup Item" in the toolbar.
 In the drop-down select AppBasicExampleGui.exe.
-The executable name now displays on the Launch button:
+The executable name now displays on the launch button:

 ![Visual Studio toolbar launch drop-down for Select Startup Item](media/cmake-bullet3-launch-button.png)